 - Edit scholarly publications as well as public policy documents and recommendations.

 - Organize conferences and seminars with national and international participants.

-- Join professional international associations which bring together centres for Israeli Studies or institutional bodies with adjacent objectives.
+- Join international professional associations which bring together centers for Israeli Studies or institutional bodies with adjacent objectives.

 A New Academic Structure at the National University of Political Science and Public Administration (SNSPA)

-they provide a better knowledge of the geo-political situation in the area, with a strong impact on knowing the geopolitical framework of various Israeli issues, not
+they provide a better knowledge of the geo-political situation in the area, with a substantial impact on knowing the geopolitical framework of various Israeli issues, not

-The Center of Israeli Studies within the National University of Political Science and Public Administration, according to its profile, is meant to train experts in the extremely complex problems faced by Israel, so that they may be employed by government bodies, businesses, non-governmental organizations and the media.
-To achieve this purpose, we want to develop a teaching structure, a Master Programme, and to organize regular academic meetings so as to discuss a number of issues faced by the Israeli society.
+The Center of Israeli Studies within the National University of Political Science and Public Administration, according to its profile, is meant to train experts in the extremely complex problems faced by Israel, so that government bodies, businesses, non-governmental organizations, and the media may employ them.
+To achieve this purpose, we want to develop a teaching structure, and a Master's Programme, and organize regular academic meetings so as to discuss a number of issues faced by the Israeli society.
 In parallel to training specialists, together with other academic institutions in Romania and abroad, the Center also intends to pursue research in the field.